Things we may not know

 Carrots make sperm better swimmers.
 Estimates suggest around 30% of men in couples seeking IVF treatment are sub-fertile.
 Yellow and orange coloured fruit and vegetables improve men’s fertility, but the carrot produced the best all-round results.
 The sperm boosting qualities come from chemicals called carotenoids.
 These include beta-carotene which the body can make into the antioxidant vitamin A. Antioxidants help to neutralise free radicals, destructive groups of atoms made as a by-product of metabolism that can damage cell membranes and DNA.

-An international study led by Harvard University found other similar hued foods such as sweet potato and melon can also enhance the quality and quantity of sperm by up to 10% which is now a concern because of their decline in western countries – some studies show average sperm counts have fallen by half.
+An international study led by Harvard University found other similar hued foods such as sweet potato and melon can also enhance the quality and quantity of sperm by up to 10%.
+This is now a concern because of the decline of sperm in western countries – some studies show average sperm counts have fallen by half.

 Sayings about early pregnancies like; ‘It is bad luck to buy baby things too soon’ or ‘tell people too early and get jinxed’ are only superstitions.
 If it makes you feel better why not?
-However, you may not get much support if you do miscarry as no-one knew you were pregnant and they could feel resentful instead of sympathetic as you didn’t trust them enough to tell them in the first place.
+However, you may not get much support if you do miscarry as no-one knew you were pregnant.
+They could feel resentful instead of sympathetic as you didn’t trust them enough to tell them in the first place.

 Teeth that need attention have been suggested as a possible miscarriage problem.